Welcome to the Prep School

-By lower key stage 2 (Years 3 & 4) our young men are developing as independent individuals.
-Boundaries are more likely to be challenged and self esteem is fragile as boys step away from their parents’ shadow towards their own place in the sun.
-Whilst this transition is a gradual one, the school lays the foundations for boys to flourish with high expectations of behaviours both personally and in learning.
+By lower key stage 2 (Years 3 & 4) our pupils are developing as independent individuals.
+Boundaries are more likely to be challenged and self esteem is fragile as they step away from their parents’ shadow towards their own place in the sun.
+Whilst this transition is a gradual one, the school lays the foundations for boys and girls to flourish with high expectations of behaviours both personally and in learning.

-Pastorally too, boys are expected to take greater responsibility for their items and organisation with homework deadlines likely to be varied and more numerous.
-Google classroom is used across the school to manage homework load and, by Y4, boys are asked to monitor their responsibilities, in the first instance.
+Pastorally too, our pupils are expected to take greater responsibility for their items and organisation with homework deadlines likely to be varied and more numerous.
+Google classroom is used across the school to manage homework load and, by Y4, are asked to monitor their responsibilities, in the first instance.